janraj/Networking/dsr/README.md

 ## **DSR Network Topology and Traffic Flow**

-There is an external Load balancer which distributes the traffic to the Ingress controller on the kubernetes via an overlay (L3 DSR IPIP).
-Ingress controller picks up the packet , decapsulat it and does actual load balancing amoung service.
+There is an external Load balancer which distributes the traffic to the ingress controller on the kubernetes via an overlay (L3 DSR IPIP).
+Ingress controller picks up the packet ,decapsulate the packet and does load balancing among the services.
 When return traffic comes from service which will be directly send to the client instead of via ADC.
 ![](./images/DSR_Traffic_FLow.png)